“London has raised the bar on how to deliver a lasting legacy. This great historical city has created a legacy blueprint for future Games hosts.”

 Jacques Rogge, International Olympic Committee President.

-After the Games, the London Legacy Development Corporation (LLDC) will begin a £300m construction project to transform the Olympic site into the Queen Elizabeth Olympic Park.
+Following the 2012 Games, the London Legacy Development Corporation (LLDC) has begun a £300m construction project to transform the Olympic site into Queen Elizabeth Olympic Park.

 This will involve removing temporary venues, transforming permanent venues into everyday use, building new roads and bridges and the first neighbourhood.

-The new Park will open in phases from 27th July 2013, exactly one year after the opening ceremony of the London 2012 Games.
+The new Park began opening in on 27 July 2013, exactly one year after the opening ceremony of the London 2012 Games.

 The London 2012 legacy